AVSystem/Anjay/doc/sphinx/source/Tools/CliLwM2MServer.rst

 To this point we always used the same setting of the client and the server, with the server port given as a command line parameter.
-This approach is sufficient for most of cases, but Nsh supports three commands for modyfing the connection in runtime:
+This approach is sufficient for most of cases, but Nsh supports three commands for modifying the connection in runtime:

 connect ``HOST`` ``PORT``
    Connects the socket to given ``HOST:PORT``.
 Future packets will be sent to this address.